-I have been affiliated with the Center as a research associate since 2014, working specifically on this unintended collection—updating the records, writing labels, and conducting research to prepare this exhibition.
-Selecting fifty objects to celebrate the Festival’s fiftieth anniversary has been a delightful challenge.
-The Thai mask down the hall was an obvious pick: it is large, fierce, and demanding—but no one knew anything about it.
+In making the selection of fifty objects to shed light on the Festival’s history, the Thai mask down the hall was an obvious pick: it is large, fierce, and demanding—but no one knew anything about it.
 “Thailand” is written on the right side, and “Long Live the King” scrawls across the front.
 This made it easy to think it was from the 1994 Thailand program.
-But after speaking with retired curator Richard Kennedy, it was clear that it wasn’t—that program focused on court music and dance, and this mask was not part of those traditions.
+But after speaking with program curator, it was clear that it wasn’t—that program focused on court music and dance, and this type of mask was not part of those traditions.

 In summer 2016, intern Michelle Ibarra took on the quest to identify the mask.
-She eventually determined it was a “ghost mask” used in the Phi Ta Khon celebration in northern Thailand, and its maker, Wirayut Natsaengsri, participated in the 2007 Mekong River program.
+She eventually determined it was a “ghost mask” used in the Phi Ta Khon celebration in northern Thailand, and found that its maker, Wirayut Natsaengsri, participated in the 2007 Mekong River program.
 Her efforts are documented in the article “Searching for the Man behind the Mask.”
-Today Phi Ta Khon—in which ghosts rise up and parade through town before laying down again—is heavily promoted as a tourist attraction.
-But its origins are ancient and have ties to Buddhism and early agricultural rituals, which the practitioners still honor.
+Today Phi Ta Khon is heavily promoted as a tourist attraction but its origins are ancient and have ties to Buddhism and early agricultural rituals, which the practitioners still honor.

 The Q’eswachaka rope bridge in the Cusco highlands of Peru—rebuilt hundreds of times over hundreds of years by the local communities—was reimagined and rebuilt on the National Mall in 2015.
 It became both the visual anchor and community center of Perú: Pachamama.